You may be hearing or reading more lately about digital identity, which is on its way to becoming a part of Canadians’ lives.

 Is my social media login a digital ID?

 A social media login is an example of soft digital ID, a form of authentication that allows users to assert their identities through information like passwords.
-These identities aren’t secure enough to handle high value transactions or government identification.
+These identities don’t offer secure enough data protection to handle high value transactions or government identification.
 Digital IDs would offer the best of both worlds: the security of a passport or a driver’s licence, and the ease-of-use of a social media login.

 Why are people talking about digital ID more these days?